lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 _Not going deeply into the topic, since each CVS has its own guidelines._

-Every commit is atomic and present a meaningful and working state of the project.
+Every commit is atomic and presents a meaningful and working state of the project.
 Checking out at any commit results in a working software.
 Considering these two rules, an engineer shall think thoroughly about implementation phases, or refactoring steps.

-Commit name is formulated in the imperative case ("Do the thing").
+Commit names are formulated in the imperative case ("Do the thing").
 Comprehensive details are optional and separated by a blank line if present.

-Any temporary code, anything is committed.
-Otherwise it will live while the repository does.
+Any temporary code, debug console output, debug commits shall never be committed.

 [Return to Table of Contents](#table-of-contents)

 <h3 id="file-structure">File Structure</h3>

 File is divided into sections by `// MARK:` comments.
 Root declarations (e.g. two classes on the same level) are separated by `// MARK: -`.
 Declarations within the same group of a type are gathered together in sections, like `// MARK: - Methods`.
 Multiple declarations within a group – like `// MARK: Private methods`.
-This type of comments (as well as any other) is kept close to grammatically correct English.
+This type of comments (as well as any other) is kept close to grammatically correct language.

 **Don't:**
 ```swift